vJechsmayr/PythonAlgorithms/README.md

 ## Which PR will be accepted?
 * Ones you are assigned to
 * Your PR has to link the Issue
-* Your Solution must be correct - you can check ist on LeetCode (submit) if it works on different test-cases
+* Your Solution must be correct - you can check first on LeetCode (submit) if it works on different test-cases

+## Which PRs will be NOT accepted?
+* Ones you are NOT assigned to
+* Your PR is NOT linked to the Issue you are linked to
+* Your Solution is not correct
+* Your PR contains more than the .py file
+* PRs that "correct" Typos or spam files with comments
+* PRs that "correct" Coding Styles - Please accept that everybody has a different style

+## Hacktoberfest
+During October there come pretty much PRs and Issues - Please be patient because of my fulltime job I cannot be online 24/7 - I do my best to work through your PRs as soon as possible.

 __Thank You!__